-Typically the first line of treatment provided by your TMD dentist will be the use of a splint.
+Typically, the first line of treatment provided by your TMD dentist will be the use of a splint.
 The TMJ splint is worn to reduce stress on the jaw, allow the muscles to function optimally and/or to cover the deflective interferences affecting the bite so that the lower jaw can be repositioned into the socket properly.
-If a splint helps relieve the pain, it is possible that your bite or Para function was causing the problem.
-Many types of splints and appliances may be fabricated by your TMD dentist.
-The appliance that is best for you will be decided based upon clinical findings, symptoms and diagnostic tests (X-rays, etc.).
-Such appliances may help improve your bite while it is in place, thus providing the ability for the lower jaw to fall properly into the temporomandibular joint socket.
+These treatments usually result in limited success.
+Since these treatments don’t address the main reason for the pain.
+There is a place and time for splints and occlusal adjustments.

 Many self-help remedies have been suggested to treat TMD symptoms, but be aware that these remedies do not treat the cause.
 In fact, TMD treatment through the right dentist may be less costly, less time intensive and produce a fully satisfactory result.
 Although the following self-help remedies do not treat TMD long term, temporary relief may be found.

 - Heat and Cold Packs:Heat and cold packs applied to the side of the face and temple for 10-minute intervals may reduce the intensity of the pain affecting the muscles and surrounding area of the jaw.

 - Limit Jaw Movement:It is important to avoid large movement of the jaw, such as singing and wide yawning.
 Also, do not apply pressure with your hand against your jaw for an extended time period, such as when sleeping.
 Limit the pressure you apply with a phone receiver.